getreu/parse-hyperlinks/README.md

 written with [Nom](https://crates.io/crates/nom) to recognize hyperlinks and link reference definitions in Markdown, reStructuredText, Asciidoc and HTML formatted text input.
-[Atext2html](https://crates.io/crates/atext2html) renders the source text verbatim to HTML, but makes hyperlinks clickable.
+[Atext2html](https://crates.io/crates/atext2html) renders the source text verbatim to HTML while making hyperlinks clickable.
 By default the hyperlink's text appears the same as in the source text.
 When the flag `--render-links` is given, hyperlinks are represented only by their link text, which makes inline links more readable.